damianpumar/Curtme/README.md

 - Allow to delete link (soft delete)
 - Add social media share buttons
 - Add expiration time to links
-- Add server from link was clicked
+- Add server name or domain from link was clicked
 - Add operative system from link was clicked

 ## :mag: API Documentation